mandrasch/pa11y-express/README.md

 ## API usage

 ⚠️ This is just a demo instance on a free render.com (with limit of hours) plan.
-Please setup your own API endpoint.
+Please setup your own API endpoint!

 ```
 https://pa11y-express.onrender.com/check?url=https%3A%2F%2Fwww.a11yproject.com%2F